abraaoduarte/abraaoduarte/README.md

   - Node
   - React
   - Nextjs
-- 💬 Ask me about javascript
+- 💬 Ask me about: javascript
 - 📫 How to reach me: [linkedin](https://www.linkedin.com/in/abra%C3%A3o-duarte/); [profile](https://abraao-duarte.vercel.app/)
 - ⚡ Fun fact: I love play soccer, ciclyng
--
 <!--
 **abraaoduarte/abraaoduarte** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.